 Do you know what you need to secure a college instructor job?

-If you are one of the many professionals who is looking to start a career in higher education, then you know it’s a transition you need to be prepared for to achieve the desired results.
+If you are one of the many professionals who is looking to start a career in higher education, then you know it’s a transition you need to be prepared for in order to achieve the desired results.
 Whether you are coming from a K-12 education role or the corporate sector, becoming a college instructor has unique challenges and rewards.

 As a new professor, there are lots of things you need to be prepared for, concerning your new work environment.
 Find out what the university/college will expect from you in your new position to avoid any misunderstanding.
 As a new incoming professor, the college or university where you are planning to work will have high expectations from you – don’t disappoint by being unprepared.

 Recommended Reading: 4 Tips to Make a Career Transition to Higher Education Confidently

 Bring Your Subject Knowledge and Expertise!

 A college or university will be looking for a candidate with the appropriate credentials and degrees in teaching and the subject matter.
-They will also want a professor who has either had a minimum three years’ experience in teaching or several years of related professional experience in the field they will be teaching.
+They will also want a professor who has either had a minimum of three years’ experience in teaching or several years of related professional experience in the field they will be teaching.

 Additional items you needed to obtain a college instructor job

 Firstly, to find a new college instructor job, you need to submit a college professor-focused resume that includes all of your teaching experiences, particularly in post-secondary and adult education.
 Highlight the accomplishments in formal and informal classes you facilitated.

 Since you are applying for a college instructor job, the faculty human resources center will expect you to have the necessary skills and aptitude to teach at the higher level.
 But aside from these things, there are other important aspects that you should consider to make your teaching higher education career successful.